raim/mistrans/genome/README.md

 as one script, they are used as a documentation of downloading and data processing steps run manually in a bash console.

+**All files generated here and required for downstream analysis are also provided in a separte folder.
+See README file in `../decode_analysis`.**

 Note, that these scripts were initially hosted in https://gitlab.com/raim/genomeBrowser/-/tree/master/data/mammary and copied/adapted from there on 2025-07-28.